 Each puppy comes with a full Vet check, up-to-date Vaccinations, Health record, and worming and health guarantee.

 Thank you for your interest.
-All my litters are spoken for till my WINTER Litters 2018.
+Next available litters will be this SUMMER 2019 .
 If you would like to added to the waiting list I will need, contact name, email, contact # prefer a cell because I send out group text when litters are coming available.
 Once I have your litter coming I will be contacting you via cell phone or email.
-Once the puppies are born and have what you are looking for, at that time I will ask for a $200 deposit to hold your puppy.
-Payments are made through PayPal.
+Once you pick your puppy, at that time I will ask for a $200 deposit to hold your puppy.
+Payments are made through PayPal (service fee applies).
+Deposit ONLY dose not include service fee.
 You may also make payments of the remainder balance or pay cash on day of pick up.